elc1090/project3-watto/README.md

 Início da criação do servidor integrador com o database.

 - 05-25
-Desenvolvimento no servidor.
-Gravação em database concluída; Início do desenvolvimento de leitura do database.
+Implementados ambos metodos GET e POST no servidor.
+100% funcionando graças a deus!

 - 05-26
-TBA
+Script populador; Finalização do layout.

 ---